Masseid78/vue-todo/README.md

 # vue-todo

-My application is a to-do app that uses the CRUD methodology to manage tasks.
+My application is a to-do app that uses the CRUD(Create, Read, Update, Delete) methodology to manage tasks.
 Developed with Vue.js 3 and Vuetify Vue CLI, it allows users to add, edit, delete, and confirm tasks as completed.

 ## Project setup